irgaly/kottage/README.md

 val updatedValue: String = cache.get<String>(event.first().itemKey) // updatedValue => "value"
 ```

-A eventFlow (KottageEventFlow) can automatically resume from previous emitted event.
+An eventFlow (KottageEventFlow) can automatically resume from previous emitted event.
 For example, on Android platform, collect events while Lifecycle is at least STARTED.

 ```kotlin